binipringle/contracts/_texts/0-outline.md

 If statute of frauds doesn't prevent enforcement, move on to defenses.

-## Defenses

-The next issue is whether any defenses prevent enforcement.
+**Defenses:** The next issue is whether any defenses prevent enforcement.

 **General rule for defenses, listing possible defenses in this fact pattern and general policy behind defenses**